Adamant-im/adamant-currencyinfo-services/README.md

-# adamant-currencyinfo-services is a crypto and fiat currency quotes storage service.
+ADAMANT InfoServices is a crypto and fiat currency rates service provider.
+It collects rates from MOEX and Coinmarketcap, calculates cross-rates, and provides information via API.

 # Installation
 ## Requirements